danfimov/taskiq-dashboard/README.md

 Taskiq-dashboard can run with PostgreSQL or SQLite.

 You can configure it using environment variables or by passing parameters directly to the `TaskiqDashboard` class.
-For a full list of configuration options, please refer to the [Configuration Reference](./docs/index.md) in documentation.
+For a full list of configuration options, please refer to the [Configuration article]([./docs/index.md](https://danfimov.github.io/taskiq-dashboard/#configuration)) in documentation.

 ## Development

-For development and contributing instructions, please refer to the [Contributing and Development](./docs/contributing.md) guide in documentation.
+For development and contributing instructions, please refer to the [Contribution guide]([./docs/contributing.md](https://danfimov.github.io/taskiq-dashboard/contributing/)) in documentation.